Blog

 • Electrical Engineering

-Find training opportunities in lighting design here.
+Find training opportunities in lighting design to help you get into theatre here

 What skills do I need to be a Lighting Designer?

-• Technical skills
+• Technical skills and knowledge

 • Ability to work under pressure to tight deadlines